Join

 Learning Advisory Panel

-There are 6 members of the Learning Advisory Panel at the moment, who between them have wealth of knowledge and expertise in both formal and informal education as well as a passion to support better public engagement with the heritage sector.
+There are five members of the Learning Advisory Panel at the moment, who between them have wealth of knowledge and expertise in both formal and informal education as well as a passion to support better public engagement with the heritage sector.
 They are all volunteers; however they endeavour to meet Historic Houses members’ requests as soon as possible.

 Learning Advisors